 Recipe Notes

-Note 6: Toast the buns: This adds tons of flavor and keeps the buns from getting soggy too quickly.
-Spread softened butter generously on the insides of the bun.
-Place them (butter side facing down) on a large pan or grill over medium heat.
-Toast buns about 30 seconds to a minute or until golden brown.
-Remove from heat (subsequent batches will be quicker as the pan continues to get hotter!)
+Note 6: Toast the buns: Butter the insides and toast on a pan or grill over medium heat for 30 seconds to a minute until golden brown.
+Subsequent batches will toast faster as the pan heats up.

 Nutrition information does not include the tartar sauce or buns as amounts and bun brands will vary.